wetube/wetube-web/README.md

 But, let me be very clear on this: while we want full freedom, we also need proper analysis and direction.
 So, how to achieve both?</div>

 <div class="standard"><a id='magicparlabel-97711' />
 I have this idea, that I hope everybody can agree with.
-I call it distributed management, where everybody can become a manager, and where real experts can obtain their proper retribution with their thinking, while respecting programmers freedom and work.
-They will not receive more or less money than programmers, instead they will working together with them to model the necessary details.
+I call it distributed management, where everybody can become a manager, and where real experts can obtain their proper retribution with their thinking.
+They will not receive more or less money than programmers, instead they will work together to model the necessary political details.
 Many times, but not all the times, one will be both a manager and a programmer, which is fantastic!</div>

 <div class="standard"><a id='magicparlabel-98064' />
 Every manager has the important task to model the details of the protocols and characteristics of the system.
-Some examples of different areas that requires management:</div>
+Some examples of different areas that require management:</div>

 <ul class="itemize"><li class="itemize_item"><a id='magicparlabel-98109' />
 p2p protocol modelers, to ensure privacy and performance.
 This is the core of WeTube, and the most important task.</li>